Billboard’s 2023 Top Music Lawyers Revealed

 Associate general counsel/head of global licensing and business development, Spotify

 Associate general counsel/global head of label licensing, Spotify

 Associate general counsel of global publishing, Spotify

 Spotify’s legal team helped broker a settlement between major music streaming services and publishers and songwriters that set streaming royalty rates through 2027, “providing rate stability and avoiding another Copyright Royalty Board trial,” says Sheppard.
 The team is concerned with helping artists build their careers when all streaming platforms collectively are ingesting over 100,000 tracks daily — and rising.
 “I believe that this makes it critical for platform providers and rights holders to work together,” Sheppard says, “to provide artists, songwriters and users with the best possible discovery experiences.”

 Executive vp of business affairs/chief music licensing counsel, iHeartMedia

 As more industry attention turned toward the metaverse during the past year, Fleet led negotiations for iHeartMedia music licensing and strategy opportunities that included an iHeart-branded entertainment space in Fortnite, an iHeart world in Roblox and a partnership with Super League Gaming.
 The moves were part of an effort to help iHeart adapt to a changing digital ecosystem, says Fleet.
 “We have to find a way for services to be meaningfully profitable while also fairly compensating creators and copyright owners.”
 In early March, Fleet joined law firm of Latham & Watkins as a partner in the connectivity, privacy & information practice.

 General counsel/chief diversity officer, SoundCloud

-Senior vp of business and legal affairs, music, SoundCloud
+Senior vp of music licensing and partnerships, SoundCloud

 Chief counsel, content and services, Apple